 The report summarizes Mozambique's general food laws, regulatory authorities, major import/export procedures, food and packaging/labeling regulations, registration measures, and other trade facilitation issues.
 At the end, it provides contact information for major government regulatory agencies and a list of useful local public and private sector contacts for additional technical product-specific information and import assistance.
-This report outlines the most important information that importers/exporters need to pay attention to when exporting food and agricultural products to Mozambique.
-It contains information from the government authorities who oversee import/export of food commodities and agricultural inputs, such as the Ministries of Agriculture and Rural Development, Trade and Industry, Economy and Finance, and Health, as well as subordinate agencies of these institutions.
+This report outlines the most important information that companies need to pay attention to when exporting food and agricultural products to Mozambique.
+It contains information from the government authorities who oversee imports of agricultural and food products, including the Ministries of Agriculture and Rural Development, Trade and Industry, Economy and Finance, and Health, as well as subordinate agencies of these institutions.